jet/equinox/README.md

   - No additional round trips to the store needed at either the Load or Sync points in the flow
   - Support for multiple co-existing compaction schemas for a given stream (A 'compaction' event/snapshot is an Event).
 This is done by the [`FsCodec.IEventCodec`](https://github.com/jet/FsCodec#IEventCodec)
     - Compaction events typically do not get deleted (consistent with how EventStore works), although it is safe to do so in concept
-  - While snapshotting can deliver excellent performance especially when allied with the Cache, [it's not a panacea, as noted in this excellent EventStore.org article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
+  - While snapshotting can deliver excellent performance especially when allied with the Cache, [it's not a panacea, as noted in this excellent EventStore article on the topic](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html)
 - **`Equinox.CosmosStore` 'Tip with Unfolds' schema**:
   - In contrast to `Equinox.EventStore`'s `AccessStrategy.RollingSnapshots`, when using `Equinox.CosmosStore`, optimized command processing is managed via the `Tip` - a document per stream with an identity enabling syncing the read/write position via a single point-read.
-The `Tip` has the following attributes:
+The `Tip` maintains the following:
-    - It represents the position of the stream - i.e. the index at which the next events will be appended for a given stream (events and the Tip share a common logical partition key)
+    - It records the current write position for the stream which is used for [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) - i.e. the index at which the next events will be appended for a given stream (events and the Tip share a common logical partition key)
-    - It is ephemeral (`deflate+base64` compressed) [_unfolds_](DOCUMENTATION.md#Cosmos-Storage-Model)
+    - It maintains the current [unfolds](DOCUMENTATION.md#Cosmos-Storage-Model) / snapshot data which is `deflate+base64` compressed.
-    - It can also be a holding buffer for events.
-Note: [presently removed](https://github.com/jet/equinox/pull/58), but [should return](DOCUMENTATION.md#Roadmap), see [#109](https://github.com/jet/equinox/pull/109)
+    - It can maintain events in a buffer when the tip accumulation limit is reached.
+The limit is up to a specified count or `Json.stringify` length.
+When the limit is met, events are shifted to a immutable `Batch`.
-  - Has the benefits of the in-stream Rolling Snapshots approach while reducing latency and RU provisioning requirements due to meticulously tuned Request Charge costs:-
+  - Has the benefits of the in-stream Rolling Snapshots approach while reducing latency and RU provisioning requirements due to meticulously tuned Request Charge costs:
-  - Writes never need to do queries or touch event documents in any way
+    - When the stream is empty, the initial `Load` operation involves a single point read that yields a `404 NotFound` response, costing 1.0 RU
     - When coupled with the cache, a typical read is a point read [with `IfNoneMatch` on an etag], costing 1.0 RU if in-date [to get the `302 Not Found` response] (when the stream is empty, a `404 NotFound` response, also costing 1.0 RU)
+    - Writes are a single invocation of the `Sync` stored procedures which:
+        - Does a point read
+        - Performs a concurrency check
+        - Uses that check to apply the write or return conflicting events and unfold
     - No additional round trips to the store needed at either the Load or Sync points in the flow
   - It should be noted that from a querying perspective, the `Tip` shares the same structure as `Batch` documents (a potential future extension would be to carry some events in the `Tip` as [some interim versions of the implementation once did](https://github.com/jet/equinox/pull/58), see also [#109](https://github.com/jet/equinox/pull/109).

 - **`Equinox.CosmosStore` `RollingState` and `Custom` 'non-event-sourced' modes**:
     - Uses 'Tip with Unfolds' encoding to avoid having to write event documents at all.
 This options benefits from caching and consistency management mechanisms because the cost of writing and storing infinitely increasing events are removed.
 Search for `transmute` or `RollingState` in the `samples` and/or see [the `Checkpoint` Aggregate in Propulsion](https://github.com/jet/propulsion/blob/master/src/Propulsion.EventStore/Checkpoint.fs).
 One chief use of this mechanism is for tracking Summary Event feeds in [the `dotnet-templates` `summaryConsumer` template](https://github.com/jet/dotnet-templates/tree/master/propulsion-summary-consumer).

 # Currently Supported Data Stores

-- [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
+- [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains minor fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
 - [EventStore](https://eventstore.org/) - this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 - `MemoryStore`: In-memory store (volatile, for unit or integration test purposes).
 Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs), and the ability to [take serialization/deserialization cost out of the picture](https://github.com/jet/FsCodec#boxcodec).
 - [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): Bindings for the powerful and widely used SQL-backed Event Storage system.
 [See SqlStreamStore docs](https://sqlstreamstore.readthedocs.io/en/latest/#introduction). :pray: [@rajivhost](https://github.com/rajivhost)